 - 100% UV Coated

-Let’s shift to a set of sunglasses that are made for the outdoors.
+Let’s shift to a set of the top polarized sunglasses that are made for the outdoors.
 If you’re an athlete and need a pair of shades that can keep up with you, then look no further!

 These Oakley polarized sunglasses have several of my favorite features for high activity uses.
 Rubber temples and bridges are a necessity and Oakley delivers.
 Rubber helps keep the sunglasses from slipping off when you move, especially when you’re sweaty or active.